How Does a UAD Designation Identify a Trust?

-What does UAD mean in a Trust?
+What Does UAD mean in a trust?

-Revocable Vs. Irrevocable Living Trusts
+Revocable vs. Irrevocable Living Trusts

-“UAD” Identifies an Irrevocable Trust
+The UAD Designation Identifies an Irrevocable Trust

-When the term “UAD” or sometimes “U/A” appears in a trust instrument.
-The designation tells an institution that the grantor and the trustee are two separate individuals and that the trustee controls the assets that have been placed in the trust.
+It designates that the trust is an irrevocable trust when the term “UAD” or sometimes “U/A” appears in a trust instrument.
+The designation tells an institution that the grantor and the trustee are two separate individuals, and that the trustee controls the assets that have been placed in the trust.